titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 The Aquascaphe comes with all the features you can expect from a quality dive watch.
 Baltic Watch opted for a Japanese automatic movement from Miyota to keep the price attractive.
 With its thickness of 12 mm and a case size of 38mm, the Aquascaphe will be a discrete dive watch on your writs.
 Some might argue that a 38mm case is too small for a dive watch.
 A 42mm would have given a more manly look to this watch.

 • Stainless steel 316L
-• Case size: 38mm diameter (39mm with the bezel) and a 47mm distance lug to lug.
+• Case size: 38mm diameter (39mm with the bezel) and a 47mm distance lug to lug
 • Case thickness: 12mm
 • Movement: automatic movement Miyota 9039 (Japan)
 • Dial: sandwich dial for the triangle markers 3, 6 and 9
 • Crystal: double domed sapphire glass
 • Bezel: unidirectional sapphire bezel
-• Crown: screw-down crown SCREW DOWN CROWN
+• Crown: screw-down crown
 • Strap: stainless steel and rubber
 • Water resistance: 200 meters (200 ATM)